Marine Science Research

 Location, location, location

-As the state's higher education leader in marine research, Southern Miss scientists in the Department of Marine Science are strategically situated at the single-largest concentration of oceanographers and hydrographers in the world at the John C. Stennis Space Center.
+As the state's higher education leader in marine research, Southern Miss scientists in the Division of Marine Science are strategically situated at the single-largest concentration of oceanographers and hydrographers in the world at the John C. Stennis Space Center.

 The combination of state, federal and private-sector entities at SSC from NASA, the National Oceanic and Atmospheric Administration, the Department of Defense and others provide a unique resource for Southern Miss.
 Scientists from on-site organizations serve as adjunct faculty members, providing support for student projects.